 Cannabis doctors tend to be:

-We’re not saying that your regular family practitioner will refuse you or is uneducated about medical marijuana.
-But a medical marijuana doctor is a safer bet for understanding.
+To clarify, this does not mean that your regular family practitioner will refuse you or is uneducated about medical marijuana.
+But a medical marijuana doctor is more likely to understand why you need marijuana therapy.

 Legitimate, licensed cannabis doctors are prone to compassion and are familiar with the landscape.
 For instance, they will likely not judge a vet because they’re reluctant to set themselves up in a slow system that doesn’t work for them.

 They recognize that people’s symptoms can be debilitating and that it’s cruel to make suffering patients jump through hoops so that the prescribers can “feel comfortable” signing off on MMJ.

 In conclusion, if you’re ready to see if you qualify for a medical card, Elevate Holistics is a safe and secure HIPAA-compliant telehealth clinic.

 Our compassionate cannabis doctors are prepared to meet you for a quick, hassle-free evaluation from the comfort of your home.

 Get Compassionate Medical Marijuana Care with Elevate Holistics